marble999/freshlygenerated/content/posts/Grilled-Asparagus-With-Caper-Salsa.md

 * 4 teaspoons sesame seeds
 ### Directions

 1. Preheat your grill to high.
 Remove the steak from the refrigerator, place it on the grill, and turn it every 4 minutes or so.
 You should be able to see the char marks on the steak.
-If the steak begins to fall off the grill, turn the meat back and repeat until it’s done.
+If the steak begins to fall off the grill, turn the meat back and repeat until it's done.
 While the steak is grilling, combine the Sesame Sesame Seed Water, chives, cilantro, and garlic.
 Transfer to a bowl, and keep covered with foil until ready to serve.

 1. Sesame Sesame Salsa